Law & Order (franchise): Law & Order True Crime (2017)

 In April 2016, Wolf and NBC announced they were working on True Crime, a scripted anthology series that will follow one significant true-to-life case per season.
-Season one, titled Law & Order True Crime: The Menendez Murders stars Edie Falco as Leslie Abramson, Gaston Villanueva as Lyle Menendez, and Gus Halper as Erik Menendez.
-It premiered on September 26, 2017 and concluded its first season on November 14.
+Season one, titled Law & Order True Crime: The Menendez Murders stars Edie Falco as Leslie Abramson, Gaston Villanueva and Gus Halper as Lyle and Erik Menendez.
+It premiered on September 26, 2017, and concluded its first season on November 14.
 The series is currently on hiatus.

-Unproduced series
+In development / unproduced series

 Law & Order: Hate Crimes

-In September 2018, NBC announced that it had given an order of 13 episodes of the latest installment of the franchise, titled Law & Order: Hate Crimes, which would be introduced on Law & Order: SVU.
+In September 2018, NBC announced that it had given an order of 13 episodes for a new installment of the franchise, titled Law & Order: Hate Crimes, which would be introduced on Law & Order: SVU.
 Later, on March 4, 2019, NBC said that the series would be heading back into redevelopment to flesh out the concept and such an introduction on SVU would not take place.
 The series was once again touted in 2020 as part of a multi-year contract signed with creator Dick Wolf.
 The series would likely move to Peacock due to language concerns as of June 2020.

 Law & Order: For the Defense

 NBC had given a straight-to-series order to Law & Order: For the Defense on May 3, 2021, a new legal drama from creator Wolf that would take a look inside a criminal defense firm.
 The premise of the ordered series was to put defense attorneys under the microscope, along with the criminal justice system, with every week delivering the promise of a contemporary morality tale.
 On May 14, NBC announced that the series would premiere during the 2021–22 television season, leading off a trio of Law & Order franchise series on Thursdays in the same manner as the network's Wednesday Chicago grouping.
-On July 15, multiple trade publications reported that NBC and Wolf had mutually agreed to scrap the series, which had not yet cast any roles, and that a different spin-off (later revealed as the revival of the original series) was in the works.
+On July 15, multiple trade publications reported that NBC and Wolf had mutually agreed to scrap the series, which had not yet cast any roles, and that a different Law & Order–related program, later revealed as the revival of the original series, was in the works.